vasilakisfil/Introspected-REST/README.md

  * No info on data types on response objects
  * Limited description for fields and resources

-To sum up, it doesn't entirely follow REST while it requires documentation and multi-fold human interaction.
+To sum up, it doesn't entirely follow REST while it requires documentation and multi-fold human factor.

 ## 8. Ideal `REST` API
 **How many years these specs could sustain in terms of evolvability ?
 Are they built with a lifespan of 2-3 years or are they